 The latter is something that’s been lacking on F1’s side for a while and it was about time to try and close that gap.
 And so far, the results are very encouraging.
 Over the last few months, we’ve seen some of the biggest names in American sports marketing join forces with Formula 1.
 We’ve got NASCAR star Chase Elliott as a global ambassador, we’ve got NFL wide receiver Odell Beckham Jr. partnered up with Lewis Hamilton and we’ve even got Formula 1 working with WWE (yes, you read that correctly).

-It’s all part of a much larger strategy to make F1 more attractive to sponsors, both in terms of the sport itself but also the way it’s marketed and presented to the world.
+It’s all part of a much larger strategy to make F1 more attractive to sponsors and global partners, both in terms of the sport itself but also the way it’s marketed and presented to the world.

 For now, it’s all going exceptionally well.